SilkRose/Pony/stories/narrative-intervention/narrative-intervention.md

 # Narrative Intervention

-Twilight and her friends are all gathered inside her tree-house home, for some reason.
+Twilight and her friends are all gathered inside her tree-house, for some reason.

-"Okay girls, you ready for an intervention?"
-Twilight asks without catching on fire.
+"Okay girls, you remember why we're here?"
+Twilight asks, without catching fire.

-All her friends nod in approval of her skill at not spontaneously combusting.
+All her friends nod, amazed by her skill at not spontaneously combusting.

 Twilight sighs.
 "That's why were here, Mr. Narrator.
 You need to stop lying in our stories."